dataqueso/navigating-ml/_posts/2018-11-02-level3_practice.md

     1. Start with the Hymenoptera insect raw data
         1. Get Data from here: [click to download](https://download.pytorch.org/tutorial/hymenoptera_data.zip)
-        2. Use transforms modules and other libraries to:
+        2. Use `transforms` modules from `torchvision` and other libraries to:
             * Try out some data augmentation - (random vertical flip and blur the images)
         3. Make sure you also create an example for [inference](https://en.wikipedia.org/wiki/Statistical_inference).
         2. Use Scikit-learns’s confusion matrix and classification_report to generate metrics.